pelle/clauth/README.md

 There is a generalized protocol called Store and currently a simple memory implementation used for it.

 It should be pretty simple to implement this Store with redis, sql, datomic or what have you.

-I will write a reference implementation using redis next.
+It includes a simple Redis implementation.

 The stores used by the various parts are defined in an atom for each type. reset! each of them with your own implementation.

 The following stores are currently defined:

 * token-store is in clauth.token/token-store
 * client-store is in clauth.client/client-store
 * user-store is in clauth.user/user-store

+To use the redis store add the following to your code:

+    (reset! token-store (create-redis-store "tokens"))
+    (reset! client-store (create-redis-store "clients"))
+    (reset! user-store (create-redis-store "users"))

+And wrap your handler with a redis connection middleware similar to this:

+    (defn wrap-redis-store [app]
+      (fn [req]
+        (redis/with-server
+         {:host "127.0.0.1"
+          :port 6379
+          :db 14
+         }
+         (app req))))

 ## Run Demo App